Quick answer

 -

 Test the Charger: Use a different compatible Ryobi battery to see if the charger functions correctly.
-If it does, the original battery may be faulty.
+If the second pack charges normally (flashing green → solid green), the original battery is the likely culprit.

 -